-You’re So Vein: The Best Ways To Treat And Prevent Varicose and Spider Veins
+You’re So Vein: How To Treat Varicose And Spider Veins

 While summer is typically the time to enjoy shorts and higher hemlines, not everyone welcomes the opportunity to show some leg.
 For those dealing with inflamed varicose veins and spider veins, the struggle of slipping into your beach best can be all too real.
 And it’s not just about veinity — ahem, vanity.
 The tracks of purple-blue squiggles dotting the gams can be painful, too.